About the Test to Treat Program

 - If you do not have insurance, explore your options at the California for All COVID-19 Treatments webpage (ca.gov).

 COVID-19 Treatments Are Not a Substitute for the COVID-19 Vaccine

 COVID-19 vaccinations remain the most effective tool in preventing severe illness, hospitalization and death from COVID-19.
 Vaccination appointments can be made by visiting myturn.ca.gov or calling 1-833-422-4255.
 The consent of a parent or legal guardian may be needed for those under age 18 to receive a vaccination.
-Visit Vaccinate All 58 to learn more about safe and effective vaccines available for all Californians 5 years of age and older.
+Visit the California for All COVID-19 vaccines webpage (ca.gov) to learn more about safe and effective vaccines available for all Californians 5 years of age and older.